chatly-chat/.github/README.md

-# .github
-For profile display information
+Repo for profile display information